dlt-hub/dlt/docs/website/docs/general-usage/destination.md

 [Destination](glossary.md#destination) is a location in which `dlt` creates and maintains the current version of the schema and loads your data.
 Destinations come in various forms: databases, datalakes, vector stores or files. `dlt` deals with this variety via modules which you declare when creating a pipeline.

-We maintain a set of [built in destinations](../dlt-ecosystem/destinations/) that you can use right away.
+We maintain a set of [built-in destinations](../dlt-ecosystem/destinations/) that you can use right away.

 ## Declare the destination type
 We recommend that you declare the destination type when creating a pipeline instance with `dlt.pipeline`.
 This allows the `run` method to synchronize your local pipeline state with destination and `extract` and `normalize` to create compatible load packages and schemas.
 You can also pass the destination to `run` and `load` methods.